ARTIST COLLECTIVES: PRE-RAPHAELITES TALK 1

 Martin will discuss the innovative techniques of Millais and Hunt, and the medievalism of Rossetti and cite examples in the Ashmolean's world-famous collection of Pre-Raphaelite art.

-Part of our Connect & Collaborate season of events.
+This event is part of our Connect & Collaborate season of events.

 BOOKING